jswaters/notes/README.md

 Chorus:
 I've got the Kuhn & Popper knee-jerk philosophy of science blues.
-I've read by John Rader Platt, and strong inference is what I use.
+I've read my John Rader Platt, and strong inference is what I use.
 With alternative hypotheses, how can I lose?
 At the ".05" significance the data will choose.
 I've got the Kuhn & Popper knee-jerk philosophy of science blues.